omarathon/tabula/README.markdown

 elasticsearch.index.prefix=your-name-goes-here
 ```

 *Please* make sure you change your `elasticsearch.index.prefix` or you might end up overwriting someone else's index.
-If you run into firewall problems, shout in #ops
+If you run into firewall problems, shout in #devops

 ### Java 8 JDK